-SoFi Money® is a cash management account with no account fees—and where you can spend, save, and earn all in one place.
+SoFi Checking and Savings® is a checking and savings account with no account fees—and where you can spend, save, and earn all in one place.

 Also, SoFi members gain access to SoFi Relay®, where they can track all their incoming and outgoing cash, set up goals, and ensure they aren’t spending above their means.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .